gizmore/phpgdo/GDO/Admin/README.md

-# gdo6-admin
+# phpgdo-admin

-Administration module for gdo6.
+Administration module for GDOv7.